cedadev/jasmin-help-hugo-hinode/content/docs/batch-computing/slurm-queues.md

 resources.
 A full breakdown of each queue and its associated resources, such as run time limits and memory limits, is shown below in Table 1.

+**New Slurm partition `special`**
+A new set of high memory nodes was added to the cluster LOTUS.
+Each node has 6TB of physical memory and 192 CPU cores.
+A new partition called `special` is able to submit jobs to the new set of nodes, with access controlled by holding the `lotus-special` access role.

 ## Queue details

 Queues represent a set of pending jobs, lined up in a defined order, and